sandstreamdev/std/README.md

 #### chunk

-Splits the given array into array of chunks of up to the given length.
+Splits the given array into an array of chunks of up to the given length.

 ##### Type signature